By Rachel Lankester, founder Magnificent Midlife

 One woman I know had a hysterectomy in her mid 50s and the only symptom she suffered afterwards was trouble sleeping which she fixed with tapping meditation.

-Managing and embracing your menopause
+Embracing your menopause

 When it comes to menopause, don’t expect the worst but also don’t suffer in silence.
 Get the help you need.
 The real trick is to embrace menopause as a natural process that actually empowers you.
 We’ve been working with our wombs all our lives.
 Midlife is not the time to start fighting them and the essence of our feminine power.

-But many women can get a bit stuck thinking menopause is the end of meaningful life.
-After all that’s what the media and society seems to want us to believe.
+Many women can get a bit stuck thinking menopause is the end of meaningful life.
+That’s what the media and society seems to want us to believe.
 If that’s how you’re feeling, JUST STOP THAT RIGHT NOW!

 Be more whale – the only other creatures to go through menopause, who then become leaders of their pods!
 When we go through menopause, we become more valuable to our communities as leaders than as breeders.

 If you want to hear more about the magic of menopause listen to my podcast interview with the amazing Darcy Steinke who was the first to alert me to whales becoming leaders post menopause.
 She wrote the book Flash Count Diary.